 Under Kindler's leadership, Jeremy Gathright won the men's 400 national championship in a time of 46.62, marking the second national champion in Kindler's time as head coach at Baker.
 The other national champion came in 2012, when Stephanie Nelson won the women's Javelin.

-During his time at Baker, coach Kindler was named Heart of America Athletic Conference Coach of the Year 15 times and won three cross country conference championships and nine track and field conference championships.
+During his time at Baker, coach Kindler was named Heart of America Athletic Conference Coach of the Year 15 times and won four cross country conference championships and nine track and field conference championships.

 The Esbon, Kan., native came to Baldwin City after serving three years (2004-2007) at Kansas Wesleyan University in the same position.
 Previous to Kansas Wesleyan, Kindler served as an assistant coach at Fort Hays State University (NCAA Division II).
 As a student-athlete he achieved All-American status four times and Academic All-American status twice while bringing home a national title in the javelin for the Tigers.
 Kindler graduated with an undergraduate degree in sports management in 2001 and a master's degree in sports administration in 2003.